Qiskit/samplomatic/docs/guides/transpiler.rst

    >>> transpiled_circuit = pm.run(circuit_with_barrier)
    >>> transpiled_circuit.draw("mpl", scale=0.8)

-All in all, choosing to barriers guarantees that the alignment and schedule of gates in the input circuit is respected, but it generally results in deeper circuits.
+Notice that when two gates are separated by a barrier, setting ``remove_barriers`` to ``True`` potentially allows them to be placed into the same box.
+However, if ``remove_barriers`` is set to ``False``, they are sure to be placed into different boxes.
+Thus, choosing to preserve the barriers guarantees that the alignment and schedule of gates in the input circuit are respected, but it generally results in circuits with larger depths.

 Build your circuit
 ------------------